ome/training-docker/_episodes/14-practical.md

 - "Import an image using `in-place` import"
 keypoints:
 ---
-This lesson was prepared using Ubuntu Virtual Machine.
+This lesson was prepared using an Ubuntu Virtual Machine.

 For **didactic purposes only**, we will mount the ``/tmp`` folder.
 Usually you will mount a directory corresponding to your data storage.
 You can set the permissions when mounting the volume